k9w/instructions/containerOpenbsdChroot.md

 ### HOME and USER

-From the host, the chroot inherits the HOME and USER variables of the root or doas user that executed the chroot command.
+If you don't set a `doas.conf` rule for chroot that sets those variables, the chroot inherits the HOME and USER variables of the root or doas user that executed the chroot command.

-To set them properly (like in the host environment), you need to export their values each time you enter the chroot (unless you save the environment in a tmux session).
+To set them manually6 (like in the host environment), you need to export their values each time you enter the chroot (unless you save the environment in a tmux session).